ConradIrwin/pry-rescue/README.md

-pry-rescue allows you to start a Pry session on any unhandled exceptions in your code.
+pry-rescue catches unhandled exceptions, and automatically launches a Pry session where the unhandled exception was raised.

 Installation